 In case of your death, the following death benefits options are available to the beneficiaries:

-- An accelerated annuity payment can be made to the nominated beneficiaries over a period of 5 years.
+- An accelerated annuity payment can be made to the nominated beneficiaries over a period of five years

 If there are no beneficiaries on record with AIMS at the time of your death, the balance of the annuity may be commuted to a lump sum, and paid to your estate, less any income tax.

-Get the best from a trusted financial adviser
+Get the best advice from a trusted financial adviser

-From help with rebalancing your portfolio to tax advice, conducting a financial needs analysis or assistance with future planning, our financial services experts will ensure you get the advice that you need.
+From help with rebalancing your portfolio and tax advice to conducting a financial needs analysis or assistance with future planning, our financial services experts will ensure you get the advice that you need.

 Choosing a suitable financial adviser